By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 April & May – These months are mostly dry and sunny.
 The middle of the day reaches temperatures up to 28°C/82°F.

-September & October – The end of the Dry season and the park is extremely parched.
+September & October – It’s the end of the Dry season and the park is extremely parched.
 Before the rains break, temperatures continue to rise.
-October is very hot with average, afternoon temperatures of 32°C/90°F. Nights and mornings are more comfortable.
+October is very hot with average afternoon temperatures of 32°C/90°F. Nights and mornings are more comfortable.

 The first rains bring relief from the relentless heat.
 Afternoon thunderstorms and short showers are a daily pattern, although it rarely rains all day.
 Afternoon temperatures are typically about 31°C/88°F all season.
 Mornings are pleasant.